the-nazes-organization/bot-signal/README.md

 	- user: the user that send the message

 The command decorator take 3 arguments:
-	- activation_type: the type of activation ("command", "message", "typing", "attachements")
+	- activation_type: the type of activation ("command", "message", "typing", "attachments")
 	- prefix: the prefix of the command, example "!tiresurmondoigt"
 	- condition: dict of condition to check before executing the command